 None of them acknowledged his arrival.
-He couldn’t see what was on the table inside the ring, but he heard the crying and whimpering of a little girl.
-At the head of the congregation stood a robed figure wearing a crimson neckband to distinguish himself from the others.
-He was leading the chant with his arms outstretched toward the heavens.
+He couldn't see what was on the table inside the ring, but he heard the crying and whimpering of a little girl.
+At the head of the congregation stood a robed figure wearing a crimson neckband to distinguish himself from the others—the Hierophant, the cult's highest-ranking priest.
+He was leading the chant with his arms outstretched toward the dome above.

 Maybe it would have been better to wait for backup.
 This unsettling ritual was making his skin crawl and sent shivers down his spine.
 His little escapade had gone smoother than he'd ever imagined.
 By now, Frieda would be in the building, and it would only be another ten minutes or so before the other Hunters arrived to deal with this threat.